The links on the left will help you explore and familiarize yourself with the Law School's computing environment and resources.

 ||A & C|

-Before you connect to any wireless network on campus, make sure your antivirus software is up-to-date and you have the latest patches!Access your IFS home directory
+Before you connect to any wireless network on campus, make sure your antivirus software is up-to-date and you have the latest security patches!Access your IFS home directory

 Students receive 10 gigabytes of personal file storage space (called IFS